 Knowledge Base Fact Sheet

-Component fixing pre-reflow in PCB assembly.
-It is often necessary to tack small SMDs, such as resistors and capacitors, into place to prevent their movement during reflow, as even a minute drift away from the solder paste pads will compromise quality.
+For component fixing pre-reflow in PCB assembly, it is often necessary to tack small SMDs, such as resistors and capacitors into place, to prevent their movement during reflow, as even a minute drift away from the solder paste pads will compromise quality.
 The best type of adhesive to use here is a heat-cured, one-part epoxy.
 These offer high thermal resistance, as they need to withstand three reflow passes (the industry norm) at circa 220°C.

 Placement of the adhesive is typically by automated dispenser before the board goes into the pick-and-place machine.
 A consideration here though is the time between the two activities.
 If it is likely to be a long time, you may need to assess the epoxy’s sensitivity to moisture.